grafana/tempo/docs/sources/tempo/operations/best-practices.md

 For example, adding a span for a call to another services (either instrumented or not) may take an unknown amount of time to complete, and therefore being able to separate this work shows when services are taking longer than expected.

 Adding a span for a piece of work that might call many other functions in a loop is a good signal of how long that loop is taking (you might add a span attribute that counts how many time the loop runs to determine if the duration is acceptable).
-However, adding a span for each method or function call in that loop might not, as it might produce hundreds or thousands of spans that are essentially of no individual value.
+However, adding a span for each method or function call in that loop might not, as it might produce hundreds or thousands of worthless spans.

 ## Tracing versus profiling